felipemadeiros/aws_cloudfrontDistLimitMonitor/README.md

 ```

 # To DO
-Pipeline to delivery the python code in the AWS S3 bucket
+- Pipeline to delivery the python code in the AWS S3 bucket.
+- Terraform code to deploy this solution